uiterlix/EventSourcingWorkshop/Assignments.md

 ## Assignment 3: Extend the OrderItemAdded event

-Extend the OrderItemAdded event with the price.
+Extend classes related to the event that adds order items with a price.
-The price should be a `BigDecimal` and should be stored in the event.
+The Java type of a price should be a `BigDecimal` and should be stored in the event.

 ## Assignment 4: Update the JDBCOrderView